For some, hitting their 30s feels like the end of their youth, but as Anna Brech explains, that’s a really good thing

-When I turned thirty many moons ago, people sent me messages like “hooray -flirty 30!” and “it only gets better from now”.
+When I had my 30th birthday many moons ago, people sent me messages like “hooray – flirty 30!” and “it only gets better from now”.

 I thought they were just being nice; instead, they were spot-on.